Ansys Charge Plus 2024 R1 What’s New

 GPU Accelerated FDTD Solver

 Charge Plus now supports GPU acceleration for faster simulation times compared to CPU simulation.
-The solver runs on Linux platforms and simulations may be run utilizing multiple GPUs in parallel.
+You can run the solver on Linux platforms and use multiple GPUs in parallel for faster simulation.
 Benchmarks show inexpensive GPUs simulate four times faster.
 Scaling on multiple GPUs and more performant GPU hardware shows additional speed improvement.

 “This is very powerful because it allows us to run air conductivity or air breakdown simulation using the GPU acceleration,” Merenda said.
 “This allows you to also run multiple simulations on the same machine, one on the CPU, one on the GPU.”

-For example, a full system ESD on PCB model with variable mesh and nonlinear air chemistry was run on a 3GB Ram desktop once using CPU and once using GPU.
+For example, we ran a full system ESD on PCB model with variable mesh and nonlinear air chemistry once using CPU and once using GPU on a 3GB Ram desktop.
 The simulation had 52 million mesh elements and 460,000 time steps.
 The compute time on the CPU was 1,866 minutes.
 On the GPU it was 471 minutes.
 Showing that the GPU run time was four times faster than the CPU.

 Mesh Updates

-In this release, adaptive mesh group layers have been added to support plasma enhanced chemical vapor deposition (PECVD) workflow, specifically the PIC and fluid solvers.
+In this release, we added adaptive mesh group layers to support plasma enhanced chemical vapor deposition (PECVD) workflow, specifically the PIC and fluid solvers.
 Users are now able to define a very thin mesh near the boundaries of the problem space.

 “Instead of requiring a thin mesh throughout the model, having a very thin mesh near the boundary allows us to solve for very thin regions of plasma that could be present near the conductors,” Merenda said.

-These plasma regions are typically called plasma sheaths and are critical for the calculation of electromagnetic fields and the distribution of particles within the chamber.
-Plasma sheaths can easily be looked at within Charge Plus using the adaptive mesh group feature.
-It is found by clicking on Settings then Add/Edit Adaptive Mesh Group as shown in Figure 3.
+Plasma sheaths are critical for the calculation of electromagnetic fields and the distribution of particles within the chamber.
+You can easily examine plasma sheaths with the adaptive mesh group feature in Charge Plus.
+You can find it by clicking on Settings amd then Add/Edit Adaptive Mesh Group, as Figure 3 shows.

 Fig. 3.
 Adaptive Mesh Group can be found under the settings tab.